Finbuckle/Finbuckle.Website/docs/v6.6.1/Stores.md

 This store does not implement `GetAllAsync`.

 Configure by calling `WithDistributedCacheStore` after `AddMultiTenant<T>` in the `ConfigureServices` method of the app's `Startup` class.
-By default entries do not expire, but a `TimeSpan` can be passed to be used as a sliding expiration for all entries.
+By default, entries do not expire, but a `TimeSpan` can be passed to be used as a sliding expiration for all entries.